byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ---

 # Bio*Philia* Living Design ~ Learning to live in the light of Nature.
-*An archaic revival; Working toward a shared and living language, learning how to discover patterns which are deep, and capable of generating life.*
+*An archaic revival, the sharing of a living language, learning how to discover patterns which are deep, and capable of generating life.*
-(*Proof of concept: Oct 2016 - Jan 2020*)
+*Proof of concept: Oct 2016 - Jan 2020 (guest reviews available upon request)*

 **The cultivation of a symbiotic habitat, that honors the individual as a *biological organism* in the *built environment*, within the *biophysical environment.***